 Indaptus Therapeutics Reports Fourth Quarter and Year-End 2022 Financial Results and Provides Corporate Update

-Enrollment Underway in Phase 1 Clinical Trial of Decoy20 for Treatment of Solid Tumors with First Patient Dosed In March 2023

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Indaptus Therapeutics, Inc. (Nasdaq: INDP) (“Indaptus” or the “Company”), today announced financial results for the fourth quarter and fiscal year ended December 31, 2022 and provided a corporate update.
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Indaptus Therapeutics, Inc. INDP ("Indaptus" or the "Company"), today announced financial results for the fourth quarter and fiscal year ended December 31, 2022 and provided a corporate update.

 "With the initiation of our INDP-D101 trial at the end of December 2022 and the subsequent dosing of our first patient in the first cohort, we are well underway in our Phase 1 trial of Decoy20 for the treatment of solid tumors," said Jeffrey Meckler, chief executive officer of Indaptus.
 "Following the initial dosing we were encouraged to learn that the subject experienced manageable and expected adverse events related to the immune response we anticipated.
 We are looking forward to analyzing the data generated from that first patient and finishing the first arm of the trial per the protocol.
 As we continue to bring new centers online and enroll patients, we will continue to prudently manage our cash position, and update stakeholders on our progress as it develops."